 Dysgraphia: slow, non-automatic handwriting.
 Handwriting is difficult.
 Failure to understand that words come apart (for example "sandbox" contains two words, "sand" and "box") Difficulty identifying the individual sounds in a word (for example "cat" contains three distinct sounds) Inability to associate correct sounds with the correct letters.
 Difficulty reading common one syllable words (such as "hop," "cat," "sit") Complaints about how hard reading is or running and hiding when it's time to read.
 Difficulty with directionality; may write letters backwards (such as "d" and "b") Reading errors that show no connection to the sounds of the letters in the word: Child will say “puppy” instead of the written word “dog” in an illustrated page with a dog shown.
 Letter or number reversal continuing past first grade.
-Speech that is not fluent - may pause or hesitate a lot when speaking.
-The use of imprecise language - may have a hard time naming an... read more
+Speech that is not fluent - may pause or hesitate... read more

 Delayed speech Mispronounced words or persistent baby talk Constant confusion of left versus right Late establishing a dominant hand Difficulty learning to tie shoes Trouble memorizing their address, phone number, or the alphabet Can’t create words that rhyme Trouble learning common nursery rhymes, such as “Jack and Jill” Doesn’t recognize rhyming patterns like cat, bat, rat A close relative with dyslexia Failure to know the letters in their own name Mixing up sounds in multi-syllabic words: For example, aminal for animal, bisghetti for spaghetti, hekalopter for helicopter, etc.